pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 </figure>

 ### The Modern Open Access Movement

+This is when open access became a thing.
+Before that, it existed, but not as a thing.

 In the lingua franca of the current open access movement, <dfn id="def:openaccess">open access</dfn> means allowing unrestricted access to the